keshon/bvc/README.md

   add <path>         - stage a specific file or directory

 ### analyze
-`analyze [--full] [--export]`
+`analyze [--detail] [--export]`
 Analyze block reuse across all branches and commits.

-Use --full to print detailed shared block list.
+	Use --detail to print detailed shared block list.
 	Use --export to save output to .bvcanalyze.

 ### blocks
 `blocks [branch|name]`